jbhopkins/bioxtasraw/docs/source/tutorial/s1_sec.rst

     *   *Tip:* Click the Home (house) button at the bottom of the plot.

 #.
 In order to determine if we really have a single species across the peak, we will
     calculate the |Rg| and MW as a function of frame number.
-Right click on the filename in the Control Panel and select LC Series analysis to open the LC Series analysis panel.
+Click on the "LC Analysis" button at the bottom of the Series control panel or right click on the filename in the Series control panel and select "LC Series analysis" to open the LC Series analysis panel.

     *   *Note:* At the top of the control panel in this window, in the 'Series info'